 The release notes provide more details for users moving to the new release.
-Specifically, take a look at the changes and deprecations that are being announced with the new Fabric v2.0 release, and the changes introduced in v2.1.
+Specifically, take a look at the changes and deprecations that are being announced with the new Fabric v2.0 release.

-- Fabric v2.0.0 release notes.

-- Fabric v2.0.1 release notes.
+- Fabric v2.0.0 release notes. - Fabric v2.0.1 release notes.

-- Fabric v2.1.0 release notes.

-- Fabric v2.1.1 release notes.